 What kind of food is safe for a cat to eat?
 Good quality cat food is the best thing your cat can eat.
 However, if you want to give your cat a treat as a reward for good behavior or to kill the nasty taste of medicine a little bit of “people food” may be just the thing you need.
-You have no doubt seen mile long lists of foods cat’s shouldn’t eat.
-Let’s look at a nice, long list of people foods that cats can eat.

 It bears repeating.
 Cats are obligate carnivores.
 They need meat to live.
 Not only is it safe for your cat to eat the following foods but the ingredient list on her cat food should name one of these as a primary ingredient.
 Just remember to cook everything thoroughly (including the raw fish) and trim off the fat so it doesn’t give Kitty a tummy ache.